adelalsagoff/Spotify-Content-Base-Recommender/README.md

 ![](./images/elbow-method.png)

+The total WSS (Within-Cluster-Sum of Squared Errors) measures the compactness of the clustering and we want it to be as small as possible.
+The Elbow method looks at the total WSS as a function of the number of clusters: One should choose a number of clusters so that adding another cluster doesn’t improve much better the total WSS.

-From the above graph we see that the elbow is at K =8, where the distortion/inertia start decreasing in a linear fashion.
+From the above graph we see that the elbow is at K =8.  where the WSS Score start decreasing in a linear fashion.
 Thus for the given data, we can conclude that the optimal number of clusters for the data is 8.

 ### Analyzing where Johann Sebastien Bach falls